Does Firefox Use Less RAM Than Chrome?

 What it adds: Save tab groups as persistent snapshots, restore on demand, back up to Google Drive

-Why it matters: Built-in features unload or sleep some tabs.
+Why people use it: Built-in features unload or sleep some tabs.
 TabGroup Vault lets you close saved groups entirely and restore them later.

 There is no single winner across every category.
-The better choice depends on the kind of tab mess you create.
+Pick based on the kind of tab mess you create.

 Choose Chrome if: